For advice about how to support your child's mental health in the context of the current pandemic:

-These are our guiding principles in the plans we have made so far and, in this ever-changing situation, our plans will be reviewed regularly to ensure that we are doing everything we can to comply with current guidance to keep everyone safe:
+These are our guiding principles in the plans we have made and, in this ever-changing situation, our plans will be reviewed regularly to ensure that we are doing everything we can to comply with current guidance to keep everyone safe:

 Safety is paramount – COVID 19 presents the biggest risk we have seen in many years.
 Health and hygiene routines such as regular hand-washing, social distancing and intense cleaning have been set out in detail in our current risk assessment.
-Your children will be invited into school in small, socially isolated “bubbles” to reduce social contact with larger numbers of children or adults.
+Your children will be invited into school in socially isolated “bubbles” to reduce social contact with larger numbers of children or adults.

 - Good communication between school and families and school and staff is essential to make sure everyone knows what to do at all times.
 For those unable to attend school we will be in contact regularly to provide help and advice about our distance learning programmes such as Seesaw and Zoom.